adamziel/django_translate/README.md

 ## Translating templates:

-Two templatetags are provided `tranz` and `tranzchoice.
-They are a simple wrappers for functions with the same name from the `django_translate.services` module.
+`django_translate` provides two templatetags: `tranz` and `tranzchoice`.
+They are a simple wrappers for functions with the same name from `django_translate.services` module.

 Example: